Updated January 11, 2018

 Brush your cat’s teeth

 Brushing your cat’s teeth is the single most effective thing you can do to ensure good dental health throughout your cat’s life.
 And before you say “my cat would never let me brush her teeth,” think again.
 Ideally, you get your cat used to having her teeth brushed when she’s a kitten, but with a little patience and persistence, even older cats will accept having their teeth brushed.
-I started Allegra and Ruby on a regular brushing program at ages 2 and 1, and it’s become so much a part of our nightly routine now that they will actually remind me if I forget to bring out the brush.

 The Cornell Feline Health Center has an exceptional video titled Brushing Your Cat’s Teeth which outlines a 4-week training program that should get most cats used to having their teeth brushed.
 I followed this program pretty closely, and it was much easier than I expected.

 There are a lot of dental treats and so-called “dental diets” on the market.
 Almost all of them are dry foods or treats.
 And I don’t believe that they work.
 Most cats don’t chew dry food or dry treats long enough for any of the scraping action that is the theory of how these diets and treats supposedly work to kick in.
 What little they do chew shatters into small pieces.
 Some pet food manufacturers offer a “dental diet” that is made up of larger than normal sized kibble to encourage chewing, but in my years at veterinary practices, I’ve seen many cats swallow even those larger size pieces whole.
 Additionally, dry food leaves a carbohydrate residue in the cat’s mouth that actually encourages growth of tartar and plaque.